DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Those lies, usually, are not perceived as factual lies.
-More than having to do with intrinsic personal features, they have to do with external ones (e.g. age, height – normally men lie more about this item then women –, weight – women tend to lie more about this characteristic -, smoking habits, or number of children).
-Hence, deviations tend “to be ubiquitous but small in magnitude”.[^7_Casimiro_20] As Ellison et al. argue “the notion that people frequently, explicitly, and intentionally ‘lie’ online is simplistic and inaccurate”.[^7_Casimiro_21] Self-presentation and the construction of an online Profile can be a complex process mixing different domains: “Real-I”, “Social-I” and “Ideal-I”.[^7_Casimiro_22] That is not necessarily bad, since “possible selves”[^7_Casimiro_23] may act as an important element of one’s self-knowledge.
+More than having to do with intrinsic personal features, they have to do with external ones (e.g. age, height – normally men lie more about this item then women, weight – women tend to lie more about this characteristic, smoking habits, or number of children).
+Hence, deviations tend "to be ubiquitous but small in magnitude".[^7_Casimiro_20] As Ellison et al. argue "the notion that people frequently, explicitly, and intentionally 'lie' online is simplistic and inaccurate".[^7_Casimiro_21] Self-presentation and the construction of an online Profile can be a complex process mixing different domains: "Real-I", "Social-I" and "Ideal-I".[^7_Casimiro_22] That is not necessarily bad, since "possible selves"[^7_Casimiro_23] may act as an important element of one's self-knowledge.

 > Giddens (1990) argues that one important aspect of identity in
-> modernity is the ability to self-narrate (….).
-Those who actively
+> modernity is the ability to self-narrate… Those who actively
-> engage in the ‘reflexive project of the self’ (…) that is, rewriting
+> engage in the 'reflexive project of the self' (…) that is, rewriting
 > the personal narrative as identity construction, can presumably
 > function well in the modern world, and as a corollary through online
 > spheres that cater for these narrative constructions of self.[^7_Casimiro_24]